-Now that Baby is a little older, and a little less entirely dependent on you, your partner, or his other caregivers than he was even just a few months ago, you might have started thinking about certain parts of your social life that you have put on hold for a while after Baby was born.
+Now that Baby is a little older, and a little less entirely dependent on you, your partner, or their other caregivers than they were even just a few months ago, you might have started thinking about certain parts of your social life that you have put on hold for a while after Baby was born.

-There are parts of your social life that translate fairly easily to life with Baby, with just a few adjustments, like meeting for coffee and bringing him something to play with, or talking on the phone after he is in bed.
+There are parts of your social life that translate fairly easily to life with Baby, with just a few adjustments, like meeting for coffee and bringing them something to play with, or talking on the phone after they are in bed.
 Other things, like going to a movie theater or meeting up for drinks, either require a babysitter or are going to have to wait a few years.
 Party-hosting, though, falls somewhere in the middle of the two categories.
 It can be done, but it definitely requires a little more planning than it might have in the past.

 Keep it simple